Developer(s) – Bungie & Rockstar Games

 Again, the game draws inspiration from an excellent source, but that influence was not built upon enough to make it stand out anywhere near on the same level as the controversial Japanese film.
 There’s no room for artistic interpretation or debate, and on top of that, there is nothing new or exciting brought to the table in terms of gameplay either.

 Overall, Oni is a dreadful gaming experience, and I would advocate anyone who is sat on the fence about it, as I was, to not bother with it.
-Bungie have since gained well-deserved renown as video game developers, but this early example merely lives in the shadow of what they have gone on to achieve, and in my opinion, rightfully so.
+Bungie has since gained well-deserved renown as video game developers, but this early example merely lives in the shadow of what they have gone on to achieve, and in my opinion, rightfully so.